airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 could read it in with as little or as large of chunks as we want, and it still would work properly.

 The first part of the loop is to read the data.
-This uses the `readread` system call.
-This call just takes a file descriptor to read from, a buffer to write into, and the size of the bufferbuffer (i.e. - the maximum number of bytes that could be written).
+This uses the `read` system call.
+This call just takes a file descriptor to read from, a buffer to write into, and the size of the buffer (i.e. - the maximum number of bytes that could be written).
 The system call returns the number of bytes actually read, or end-of-file (the number 0).

 After reading a block, we check *%eax* for an end-of-file marker.
 If found, it exits the loop.
 Otherwise we keep on going.